yourabi/chef-puma/README.md

 2. Create a named feature branch (like `add_component_x`)

-3. Write you change
+3. Write your change

 4. Write tests for your change (if applicable)

 5. Run the tests, ensuring they all pass

-6. Submit a Pull Request using Github
+6. Squash your commits into one single commit.
+Submit a Pull Request using Github

+7. Assure the PR merges cleanly.
+Assure the Travis build is passing.

 License and Authors